In the Valley of Elah: Release and reception

 The film was criticized by some as having a heavy-handed approach.
 Stephen Hunter of The Washington Post wrote, "Haggis also appears to have no respect for his audience.
 At its crudest, the film settles for agitprop."
 Kenneth Turan of the Los Angeles Times said that "the characters in this sombre film have the glum look of individuals delivering a Very Important Message to the world.
 And though this film in fact does have something crucial to convey, this is not the way to go about it."
 Conversely, Stephanie Zacharek of Salon was critical of the film for not going far enough, saying that it "chickens out."

 Awards and nominations

 Haggis won an award given by the SIGNIS at the 2007 Venice Film Festival, where the film was in contention for the Golden Lion.
-Tommy Lee Jones was nominated for the Academy Award for Best Actor.
+Tommy Lee Jones was nominated for the Best Actor Oscar at the 80th Academy Awards.
 The film also made the National Board of Review's list of Top Ten Independent Films of the year.